Upekṣā

-Upekshā (𑀉𑀧𑁂𑀓𑁆𑀔𑀸) is the Buddhist concept of equanimity.
-As one of the brahmaviharas or "virtues of the "Brahma realm" (brahmaloka), it is one of the wholesome mental factors ((kuśala cetasika) cultivated on the Buddhist path to nirvāna through the practice of jhāna.
+Upekṣā, or Upekkhā (උපේක්ෂා) (𑀉𑀧𑁂𑀓𑁆𑀔𑀸) is the virtue of equanimity, found across Indian philosophical traditions.
+Within Hinduism, upekṣā is a means through which mental stability is cultivated.
+Within Buddhism, upekṣā is one of the brahmaviharas or "virtues of the "Brahma realm" (brahmaloka).
+It is one of the wholesome mental factors (kuśala cetasika) cultivated on the Buddhist path to nirvāna through the practice of jhāna.

+Etymology and definitions

+The term 'upekṣā' comes from the verbal root 'ikṣ' which has the prefix 'upa' added to it.

+Monier-Williams provides twelve varied definitions of upekṣā.
+In the context of smriti texts such as the Mahabharata, Raghuvamsa, Hitopdesa, upekṣā is defined as: overlooking, disregard, negligence, indifference, contempt and abandonment.
+He notes that lexicrographers define upekṣā as trick or deceit, specifically in the context of war.
+The four other definitions of upekṣā are endurance, patience, dissent, and regard.

+Buddhism

-Pali literature
+Pali Literature

 Many passages in the Pali Canon and post-canonical commentaries identify upekkhā as an important aspect of spiritual development.
 It is one of the Four Sublime States of Brahmavihara, which purify mental states capable of counteracting the defilements of lust, aversion, and ignorance.
 As a Brahmavihara, it is also one of the forty traditionally identified subjects of Buddhist meditation (kammaṭṭhāna).
 In the Theravada list of ten pāramī (perfections), upekkha is the last-identified bodhisatta practice, and in the Seven Factors of Awakening (bojjhanga), it is the ultimate characteristic to develop.